highperformancecoder/minsky/githubdocs/MacRelease.md

   - boost
   - cmake (for building json_spirit)
   - json_spirit needs to be installed from source code
-  - db48
 - if you already have ports installed, you can recompile for the new deployment target with port upgrade --force installed
-- db48 is not used by Minsky, strictly speaking, but because MacOSX has an antique version of db installed, it needs to be upgraded for EcoLab to build.

-# compile TCL/Tk from sources
+# compile TCL/Tk from source code

 Because we need to use an internal function with tk when compiling Minsky for Aqua, we have to staticly link to the library.